 4. Create a clean haven

-Even if you perfect all the tips above, it’s important to realize that messes still engender stress.
+Even if you perfect all the tips above, it’s important to realize that many of us are hardwired to feel stress when we see messes.
 All moms should have at least one room (or closet!) in the house that stays clean where you can escape to rest and recharge.

 For me, this is usually my bedroom and sometimes my child-free office (although the latter depends on how messy my last work project was!).
 I LOVE being able to retreat to my bedroom at the end of the day, lock the door and recharge with a book as I lie on my perfectly made bed on my clutter-free floor.

 Of course, my kids often make messes in there too when I’m not paying attention (is nothing sacred to these children??) but cleaning up one room is SO much more manageable than scrubbing an entire house.
 It’s pretty easy for me to keep my bedroom at the top of my cleaning priority list.

 P.S.
 I also sometimes escape to my room during the day to scarf a handful of chocolate and remind myself that not every inch of the house looks like a bulldozer went through it.
 It’s bliss, let me tell ya.

 Maintaining order with little kids around is NOT easy, but take heart that one day your kids will be old enough to help out more!
 In the meantime, I hope these tips help you find some sanity and feel at peace with your beautifully chaotic home.